Check your Testosterone levels

 We start by getting new patients to complete our in depth blood test.
 This is to see if you have low testosterone levels, and also allows us to investigate as to why your testosterone levels are low.

 We then book you in for an initial consultation, and if you're a suitable candidate for TRT then we explain how treatment works.
-Then our doctor writes your prescriptions and treatment protocol.
+Then you will have a consultation with a doctor.

-During your time as a patient at Enhanced Men's clinic you have unlimited access to follow up consultations so you can ask us questions at any time, ask to change protocol etc.
+During your time as a patient at Enhanced Men's clinic you have unlimited access to follow up consultations.

 References